kimbochen/aqua/README.md

 Only use this command for updating existing website document sources.

+### Example: UCR CS 203

+Aqua has been deployed for class CS 203 at UCR.
+[Here](https://drive.google.com/file/d/15ykVwt3ph3MtFFyXCMEJ_DbShF7Yzazw/view) is the processed data for the class.

 ## Launching Backend

 To launch the backend, use the following command: